rabbitmq/rabbitmq-priority-queue/README.md

   the broker will fail to start again.
 Remember that on broker upgrade non-bundled plugins like this one need to be reinstalled.
-* It is similarly dangerous to enable the plugin if you have declared durable queues with an `x-priorities` argument without it.
+* It is similarly dangerous to enable the plugin if you have declared durable queues with an `x-max-priority` argument without it.
 I have no idea why you'd do that, since you wouldn't get priority queues, but it would also lead to broker crashes on startup.
 * Priority queues can only be defined by arguments, not policies.
 Queues can